- Glucagon helps maintain healthy blood glucose levels.

 Glucagon is a hormone that helps regulate your blood glucose levels.
 If you have wide fluctuations in your blood glucose levels, you may have problems with glucagon regulation.
 For example, hypoglycemia, or low blood sugar, may be a sign of abnormal glucagon levels.

 If you have the following symptoms, your doctor may order a glucagon test:

 - a skin rash known as necrolytic migratory erythema

 - unexplained weight loss

-The glucagon test may also be used to measure glucose control in patients who have developed type 2 diabetes or in patients who may be insulin resistant.
-In these patients glucagon levels are typically high.
-Effective control of blood sugar levels will help the patient to maintain normal levels of glucagon.
+Your doctor can also use the glucagon test measure your glucose control if you’ve developed type 2 diabetes or if you may be insulin resistant.
+If you have either of these conditions, your glucagon levels will likely be high.
+Effectively controlling your blood sugar levels will help you maintain normal levels of glucagon.

-The glucagon test is a blood test that carries with it minimal risks for the patient.
-The risks of the test are common to all blood tests and include the following:
+The glucagon test is a blood test.
+It carries minimal risks, which are common to all blood tests.
+These risks include:

-- difficulty obtaining a sample, resulting in the need for multiple needle sticks
+- the need for multiple needle sticks if there’s difficulty obtaining a sample

 - excessive bleeding at the needle site

-In normal glucagon level range is 50 to 100 pg/mL.
-Normal value ranges may vary slightly among different laboratories and different labs may use different measurements.
-Results from the glucagon test must be considered in conjunction with other blood and diagnostic tests to make a formal diagnosis.
+The normal glucagon level range is 50 to 100 picograms/milliliter.
+Normal value ranges can vary slightly from one lab to another, and different labs may use different measurements.
+Your doctor should consider the results of your glucagon test with other blood and diagnostic test results to make a formal diagnosis.